jwidess/wafer-mask/README.md

   - Support for vector masks or SVG input.

 - **Performance & UI:**
   - Optimize for lower-end devices and slow connections.
-EXR Environment is 14MB alone.
+Current EXR Environment is 14MB alone.
   - Add undo/redo, drag-and-drop, and more intuitive controls.

 - **Export:**